-Whether we shall refer the general wickedness of the heart in the text to that age, as some of the Jesuits do, because, after the deluge, God doth not seem so severely to censure it; or rather take the exposition the learned Rivet gives of it, referring the first part of the verse, 'And God saw that the wickedness of man was great in the earth,' to those times, and the second part to the universal corruption of man's nature, and the root of all sin in the world; the Jesuits' argument will not be very valid, for the extenustion of original corruption, from Gen. viii.
-21. For if man's imaginations be evil 'from his youth,' what is it but in another phrase to say they were so 'continually'?
-But suppose it be understood of the iniquity of that age, may it not be applied to all ages of the world?
-David complains of the
+Whether we shall refer the general wickedness of the heart in the text to that age, as some of the Jesuits do, because after the deluge God doth not seem so severely to censure it; (Gen. viii.
+21;) or rather take the exposition [which] the learned Rivet gives of it, referring the first part of the verse ("And God saw that the wickedness of man was great in the earth") to those times; and the second part to the universal corruption of man's nature, and the root of all sin in the world; the Jesuits' argument will not be very valid, for the extenuation of original corruption, from Gen. viii.
+21. For if man's imaginations be "evil from his youth," what is it but in another phrase to say they were so "continually?"
+But, suppose it be understood of the iniquity of that age, may it not be applied to all ages of the world?
+David complains of the wickedness of his own time, Psalm xiv.
+3; v.
+9; yet St. Paul applies it to all mankind, Rom. iii.
+12, 13.
+Indeed it seems to be a description of man's natural pravity, by God's words after the deluge, Gen. viii.
+21, which are the same in sense, to show that man's nature, after that destroying judgment, was no better than before.
+Every word is emphatical, exaggerating man's defilement: wherein consider the universality, 1.
+Of the subject: 2.
+Of the act: "Every thought."
+3. Of the qualifica-" Every man." tion of the act: "Only evil."
+4. Of the time: "Continually."